-The example request instructs Google to output all subpages of heise.de that contain the search phrase Edward Snowden.
+The example request instructs Google to output all subpages of heise.de that contain the search phrase, Edward Snowden.

 In addition, the search command in combination with the base operators is suitable for excluding specific domains from the web search.
-For example, the online encyclopaedia Wikipedia can be banished from the search results list: Edward Snowden -site: wikipedia.org
+For example, the online encyclopedia Wikipedia can be banished from the search results list: Edward Snowden -site: wikipedia.org

 Relevant is the site query especially for website operators who want to optimize their project for the search engine.
 The search command can be used to check whether all relevant subpages of a website are listed on Google.
 In addition, the Google search operator provides suggestions for internal linking, since in combination with a keyword topic-relevant subpages can be filtered out.